AbrarAlzubaidi/reading-notes/Read6.md

 properties-list ::=

     [property : value] [; properties-list]

+**like:**

+1. p{
+   ... element selector:selects HTML elements based on the element name }

+2. *o{
+  ....  universal selector:selects all HTML elements on the page }

+3. #d{
+  ....id selector: to select a specific element(one element) }

+4.   .c{
+  ... class selector:select a specific class attribute(more than one element) }

+5. h1{
+   ... grouping selector:selects all the HTML elements with the same style definitions.
+}

 - selectors: allow styles to be conditional based on various features of elements within the DOM